 Bulgarian Alphabet - Cyrillic - 30 Letter Set

-This educational toy is based on the Bulgarian alphabet develops the imagination, memory and spatial perceptions.
+This educational toy is based on the Bulgarian alphabet and is aimed at developing imagination, memory and spatial perceptions.
 It is designed to help for the fine motor skill (or dexterity) of the upper limbs.
 Thanks to the rough surface it also stimulates the tactile perceptions of the child.
 The set includes all 30 Bulgarian letters of the Cyrillic alphabet.

-The Bulgarian Alphabet - Cyrillic - 30 Letter Set is part of ADAPT BG's Educational Toys & Resources dedicated to pay homage to the Bulgarian cultrure and tradition.
+The Bulgarian Alphabet - Cyrillic - 30 Letter Set is part of ADAPT BG's Educational Toys & Resources dedicated to pay homage to the Bulgarian culture and tradition.

 The toy developes the imagination, memory and spatial perceptions.
 It helps for the fine motorics of the upper limbs.
 Thanks to the rough surface it can stimulate the tactile perceptions

 The Bulgarian alphabet has separate 30 letters.
 It dates back to AD 8850 when Saints Cyril and Methodius invented the letters.
 In AD 886 the then Bulgarian Empire introduced the Glagolithic alphabet for use by the population.
 The Glagolitic alphabet was gradually superseded centuries later by the Cyrillic script.
 The script was develop in the Preslav Literary School at the beginning of the 10th century.

 During the early and middle 19th century, there were several Cyrillic variations of the alphabet in use.

 The modern Bulgarian alphabet containing 32 letters was proposed by Marin Drinov and gained popularity in the 1870s.
 The 32-letter alphabet was used 1945, when the orthographic reform took place and the letters Ѣ and Ѫ were removed.